BESS Dispatch Optimization for IPPs: How SoH Errors Create Revenue Leakage

 If your SoH is correct:

-The Singapore electricity market has deepened: USEP spreads have widened, and the number of BESS bidders has not grown proportionally with overall renewables capacity.
-Operators with accurate SoH have a structural advantage in frequency regulation bidding — they can commit closer to actual capacity, win more allocation, and deliver reliably.
+The Singapore electricity market has deepened.
+USEP spreads have widened, and the number of BESS bidders has not grown proportionally with overall renewables capacity.
+Operators with accurate SoH have a structural advantage in regulation bidding because they can commit closer to actual capacity and still deliver reliably.

 The Degradation-Aware Dispatch Framework